cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

  ![](img/T01-boolean-operators.png)

-The boolean expression (`x > 0`) evaluates to either a zero or one based on whether or not `x` is positive or negative.
+The Boolean expression (`x > 0`) evaluates to either a zero or one based on whether or not `x` is positive or negative.

-??? question "Activity 11: Function to Check Perfect Squares"
+??? question "Activity 12: Write a Function to Check Perfect Squares"

-    Use Repl.it to develop a function that takes two parameters and checks to see if one parameter is a perfect square of the other.
+    Use Repl.it to develop a function that takes two integer parameters and checks to see if one parameter is a perfect square of the other.
     The order should not matter.
 Only use arithmetic and Boolean operators.
 Do not use any conditional statements.
 The function prototype is shown below.

         int is_perfect_square( int x, int y )